 It was at this point that any cleaning job that I attempted would probably take a bit of effort.
 And with all the totally funky peaks and valleys of this block – it was going to be anything but fun.
 Thus, I decided the only way forward would be the way that required the least amount of time.
 Behold…the dishwasher.

 So I got it all situated on the bottom rack.
 Note however, that you’ll actually want to flip it over – since otherwise the side you’re trying to get clean will fill up with water.
-And once it fills up with water, the jets won’t penetrate the grim.
+And once it fills up with water, the jets won’t penetrate the grime.
 The other side will of course fill up, but we don’t much care though that the backside gets filled up since that’s already clean.

 Luckily my dishwasher has a half-load option, so I can choose whether to wash the top or bottom.
 So I just set it for the bottom.
 I also set the jets on super-strong.
 I decided that the sanitary setting was unnecessary, as I typically don’t lick the extra gel from the trainer block.